 For the full ride up to this point, I recommend the order found during our My Marvelous Year Marvel 60’s binge: https://www.comicbookherald.com/best-1960s-marvel-comics/

 One of two late 60’s Marvel books that ingratiated Marvel Comics with the collegiate and counter-cultural communities.

 Following his creation in the pages of Fantastic Four by Jack Kirby and Stan Lee, the Silver Surfer would go on to really showcase what Marvel Comics might be capable of.
 In the hands of Stan Lee and John Buscema, Norrin Radd became Marvel’s greatest cosmic icon.

 Strange Tales #110-111, #114 to #146 (Doctor Strange Stories!), & Amazing Spider-Man Annual #2

 The psychedelic comic voted most likely to be likened to 60’s critical darlings like The Beatle’s “Revolver.”
 Also the Dr. Strange stories by which all Dr. Strange comics are measured, and in many ways the reason we were able to have Jim Starlin cosmic mind-bombs later in Marvel’s history (and on this list).

-For the most part, you’re going to want to read Strange Tales #115 through #142 as well, as this is where the Dr. Strange stories actually begin, and feature some epic early Steve Ditko art and plotting.
-Nonetheless, you’ll find plenty of cosmic exploration in both sections.
+This is where the Dr. Strange stories actually begin, and feature some epic early Steve Ditko art and plotting.
+You’ll find plenty of cosmic exploration throughout.